Shilling (English coin): Testoon

 In the Kingdom of England, during the reign of Henry VII, the forerunner of the shilling, the testoon, was introduced.
 This coin was produced in extremely small quantities, probably around 1489, and the fact that there are only three known dies for this issue (and three subsequent legend varieties, HENRIC, HENRIC VII and HENRIC SEPTIM) shows clearly that the coins were not made for general circulation.
 The HENRIC SEPTIM legend is the rarest and a high rarity also being one of the first testoons.
 They were made during the same period as the trials for the Profile issue of groats and half-groats, so they were probably trial pieces or patterns.

 In the Kingdom of Scotland, during the reign of Mary, Queen of Scots, the testoon and half testoon were introduced to the Scottish coinage in 1553 and 1555 respectively.
 The 1553 is a Scottish rarity and Mary was presented with one (this piece was EF which sold for £61 during the 1850s Thornburn).

 Henry VIII (1509–1547)

 The testoon was struck in quantity during the last part of the reign of Henry VIII, with the Tower, Southwark and Bristol mints producing testoons in 1544–1551.
 These testoons were made in the very poor base silver in this period, and are known as base testoons.
 The coins were struck after Henry's death in 1547, at the Tower, Southwark, and at Bristol.
 Legend BRISTOLLIE and BRISTOLIE on reverse.
 BRISTOLIE are extremely rare and were struck pre- and post-death Henry VIII 1547 with WS monogram in legend.
-(One was recorded pre-WWII at 6.89gms fully round, said to be from BRISTOL used as evidence at the trial of William Sharington.)
+(One was recorded pre-WWII at 6.89 grams fully round, said to be from BRISTOL used as evidence at the trial of William Sharington.)

 The mint-marks for these testoons are as follows: